databio/IGD/README.md

-# Reshape and integrate large scale data sources for highly efficient genome analysis
+# Reshape and integrate large-scale data sources for highly efficient genome analysis

 An example for running the iGD:
   1. Download iGD_b14.ipynb to your local computer